user92-11/JU-works/index.md

 Many existing tools are powerful, but small-scale sequence review often involves moving between separate programs for viewing, editing, grouping, visualization, and export.
 This project aims to reduce that tool-hopping by connecting those steps into one practical workflow.

+> **July 2026 update:** English/Korean UI localization is in progress for broader alpha testing.
+Main menus, common dialogs, Help pages, and Similarity Clustering are currently localized.

 Why this project?

 Many existing sequence analysis tools are powerful, but practical Sanger/FASTA review often requires moving between multiple tools for small but repeated tasks: